 The Association does not enter into transactions of a speculative nature.
-At 31 March 2021, the Association has a mix of fixed and variable rate finance, which it considers appropriate at this time.
-This is constantly under review and is considered alongside potential interest rate increases.
+At 31 March 2022, the Association had a mix of fixed and variable rate finance, which it considered appropriate at the time.
+As at the year end the 55% of the Association's debt loans were fixed rate and 45% variable rate.
+This is regularly reviewed and is considered alongside potential interest rate increases.